🌿Frequently Asked Questions

 • The Initial Assessment happens over two (2) appointments, usually two weeks apart.

-During the appointments: we’ll discuss your child’s feeding history, strengths, challenges, and family routines and goals.
+During the Appointments: we’ll discuss your child’s feeding history, strengths, challenges, and family routines and goals.

 • At this stage, we are not able to offer mobile/home visit services.
 Our telehealth options remain the best option for you to receive care in the comfort of your own home.
-Please speak to your Dietitian if you have have further questions in this regard.
+Please speak to your Dietitian if you have further questions in this regard.

 • Absolutely!